 While there is little scientific documentation on the sexual reproduction within Aiptasia, general observations indicate the sexual reproduction may occur in two forms.

 In certain species of Aiptasia fertilization may be internal, in the coelenteron.
 Male gametes are released from male Aiptasia into the water column.
 These gametes are non-buoyant and settle to fertilize the female gametes within other Aiptasia.
 These fertilized eggs develop internally within the Aiptasia into Planula Larva.
-As the larvae develop, they receive nourishment from the ‘mother’ Aiptasia.
-When conditions are optimal (light and nutrients are high), or during physical attack (as when an aquarist is attempting to remove them), these larva are released into the water column to start growing and colonizing other parts of the reef.
+As the anemone larvae develop, they receive nourishment from the ‘mother’ Aiptasia.
+When conditions are optimal (light and nutrients are high), or during physical attack (as when an aquarist is attempting to remove them), these larva are released into the water column to start growing and colonizing other parts of the home aquarium.